-It is important to remember that unauthorized distribution of copyrighted material, including peer-to-peer file sharing, may subject a person to civil and criminal liabilities.
-This page is meant to help you understand what is legal and what is not and to highlight some of the risks of peer-to-peer filesharing.
+It is important for all Willamette community members to know that unauthorized distribution of copyrighted material, including via peer-to-peer file sharing, may subject a person to civil and criminal liabilities.
+This page is meant to help you understand what is legal and what is not, and to highlight some of the risks of peer-to-peer filesharing.

 What is the Digital Millennium Copyright Act?

 The DMCA, passed by Congress in 1998, makes it illegal to copy or share intellectual property (including videos, music, games, software) without permission.
 Willamette University supports the regulations and guidelines contained in the DMCA.

 Digital Rights Management (DRM) is a category of technologies used by copyright owners to control access to digital materials.
 The DMCA makes it illegal to produce and distribute counter-technologies to circumvent copy-protection mechanisms.

 It is illegal to share music and movies from your computer unless: